manuelpepe/PyAutoBlockchain/README.md

 ### Email alerts

-You can setup email alerts for when something goes wrong.
+You can setup email alerts for unhandled and handled exceptions.
 Add the following to your `config.json`:

 ```json